101 Cooking For Two

 Visual guide to baby back, spare, and St. Louis ribs.
 (Licensed from Fotolia, May 16, 2017.
 Copyright foxysgraphic - Fotolia.
 Modified per allow by licensed.)

-• Cooking two racks?
+• Two racks?
 Stand them upright and stagger the pieces.
-It may take 1–2 hours longer, especially if your pot is full.
+Expect 1–2 hours longer cook time.

-• Foil trick for better texture: If your slow cooker is wide enough, use crumpled foil under the ribs to elevate them out of the juices.
+• Foil trick: If your crock pot is wide, crumple foil under the ribs to lift them out of the juices for better texture.

 🥣 What Dry Rub to Use